liuchao19990220/lc_Git/readme.txt

 a readme about git
 test code and my name is LC
 Now I am using git
+Test modify